|Birth: ||Jul. 12, 1921|

 Survivors included his wife, Hazel Dean Ewing Hughes; his mother and step-father, Mildred Mae Rainey Hughes Jordan and John Raymond Jordan, Sr.; four half brothers, James, John, William and Paul; and his grandparents, Stephen Marion Rainey and Emily Elizabeth Josserand Rainey.

-My memorial website about my Uncle Pete.
 His Famous Find A Grave Memorial.

 Visit the virtual cemetery of the "Ole Kickapoo" Crew.